JD Sports to buy The Finish Line of the U.S. for $558 million

-LONDON (Reuters) - British sports and fashion retailer JD Sports Fashion (JD.L) said on Monday it has agreed to buy U.S. firm The Finish Line, Inc for $558 million (396 million pounds), boosting its presence in the world’s largest sportswear market.
+LONDON, March 26 (Reuters) - British sports and fashion retailer JD Sports Fashion said on Monday it has agreed to buy U.S. firm The Finish Line, Inc for $558 million (396 million pounds), boosting its presence in the world’s largest sportswear market.

 JD Sports said it had agreed to pay $13.50 per The Finish Line share.